slarmoo/.github/profile/simon/simonReact/simonReact.md

 ![Setting up React ports](simonProduction.jpg)

-However, when the application is running in debug mode in your development environment, we actually need two HTTP servers running.
-One for the Node.js backend HTTP server, and one for the Vite frontend HTTP server.
+However, when the application is running in debug mode in your development environment, we actually need two HTTP servers running: one for the Node.js backend HTTP server, and one for the Vite frontend HTTP server.
 This allows us to develop and debug both our backend and our frontend while viewing the results in the browser.

-By default Vite uses port 5173 when running in development mode.
+By default, Vite uses port 5173 when running in development mode.
 Vite starts up the debugging HTTP server when we run `npm run dev`.
 That means the browser is going to send network requests to port 5173.
-We can configure the Vite HTTP server to proxy service HTTP and WebSocket requests to the Node.js HTTP server by providing a configuration file name `vite.config.js` with the following contents.
+We can configure the Vite HTTP server to proxy service HTTP and WebSocket requests to the Node.js HTTP server by providing a configuration file named `vite.config.js` with the following contents.

 ```js
 import { defineConfig } from 'vite';